hzoo/hopeinsource.com/season-3/reconversion.md

 [14:20] **Sonya**: I see reality overall as being kind of fractal, where you have patterns that repeat on every scale.
 And that's kind of how I think of the core symbolism of Christianity.
 I see it like repeating on every scale, like the idea of generous sacrifice being what enables good things, kind of.
 Good things is too simplistic.
 I don't even know the words.
 I guess grace, maybe.

-[14:45] **Sonya**: Without someone being willing to sort of cooperate first, I think of the prisoner's dilemma, right?
+[14:45] **Sonya**: Without someone being willing to sort of cooperate first, I think of the [prisoner's dilemma]https://en.wikipedia.org/wiki/Prisoner%27s_dilemma), right?
 Like Jesus, in his prisoner's dilemma with the Pharisees, et cetera, et cetera, decides to cooperate, even though he knows that he's going to be killed.

 [15:00] **Sonya**: And then also the supreme generosity by God of allowing his son.
 His son and his self..
 This is what you said about the Trinity.
 It's difficult to talk about.
 How can you be your own son, right?
 But that's the mystery.